 Next, use the Main Dial, the Quick Control Dial or the touchscreen to select your preferred AF point.
 Here, the point to the left of the centre AF point is selected.

-Related concept 2: The Thumb-on-AF technique
+Related concept 2: The back-button AF technique

 Normally, when the shutter button is half pressed, AF (focus establishment) and AE (exposure determination) are activated simultaneously.
 But by customizing the camera, we can get AF and AE to operate independently.
 You do this by operating the AF with the AF-ON button in the back of the camera (or the AE lock button), and the AE with the shutter button.
-We call this technique the Thumb-on-AF technique.
+We call this technique the back-button AF technique.

 The advantage of this technique is that when the camera is in AF Lock mode, there is no need to keep the shutter button half pressed.
 Once focus is established with the AF-On button, the point of focus is fixed, and won’t change even when you remove your finger from the button.